FOOLSLULLABY/FOOLSLULLABY/README.md

 # **JUST A HEADS UP!**
 '^' I am never completely stable!
 However, i'm not gonna force 'you' to interact with care 24/7 since it won't quite matter!
 I *will* breakdown randomly no matter what is said or done!

-'^' I may ALSO be extremely protective over my oomfs.
+'^' I may ALSO be very protective over my oomfs.
 I easily hold grudges against people, and i don't easily forgive.

 > I am currently diagnosed with GAD and PTSD!
 However, i'm looking into getting help for my dizzy spells and random moodswings!
 > That being said..
 I do LOVE hiding/sitting/cuddling, be it with an oomf or not!
 I am comforted by not being alone, even on games or so!